 The man who introduced Yost to the crowd in attendance and the radio audience was none other than the great Heston.
 Here are two clips of the great Willie and in the first we have a surprise.
 Before offering up his tribute to his old coach, Heston acknowledges that current student athlete and national icon Tom Harmon in the audience.
 Old 98 shares the mic & even has a little back and forth with Heston that is all in all pretty priceless.

 The second clip has Heston delivering his testimonial to Yost.
 Enjoy:

-As an aside, while I’m sure you’ll be hard pressed to find another audio clip of the Harmon and Heston together, they did appear elsewhere…namely on this campaign pin for Heston [original 2008 post].
+As an aside, while I’m sure you’ll be hard pressed to find another audio clip of the Harmon and Heston together but they did appear elsewhere…namely on this campaign pin for Heston [original 2008 post].
 This is probably a decent representation of what each man looked like back in 1940:

 They talked quite a bit about the legacy and potential reinstatement of the Fab 5.
 Jalen clearly thinks the F4 banners need to be restored and feels a jersey or two should be retired.
 ESPN has an extensive documentary on the controversial quintet coming up on March 13 at 9am.
 You can preview some of the clips here HT to Jeff Papworth.

 One historical nitpick: Jalen says a key piece in restoring the Fab Five back to Michigan will be restoring their Final 4 banners.
 He adds that the Fab 5 had were the team “that helped Michigan get to two of its three final appearances ever.”